Table of content

 Spaying or Neutering

-It's important to note that spaying or neutering your cat generally won't impede their ability to reach their full grown size, most veterinarians recommend altering cats between 6-12 months.
+It's important to note that spaying or neutering your cat generally does not interfere with their ability to reach their full-grown size.
+Most veterinarians recommend having cats altered between the ages of 6 to 12 months, which is typically before they reach their full adult size.

 The birth order